-For a given year, the difference between Ardsley and Times Square temperatures was graphed. , it indicates that Times Square is warmer for the most part.
+For a given year, the difference between Ardsley and Times Square (Times Square minus Ardsley) temperatures was graphed.
+Positive values indicated times of the year when maximum temperatures are generally warmer in Times Square compared to Ardsley; negative values indicate the time of year when maximum temperatures are cooler., it indicates that Times Square is warmer for the most part.
 Times Square is shown to be about half a degree cooler during the spring months, especially April.
 The most likely reason for this could be low energy consumption during spring months in Times Square.